 - you receive service pension, income support supplement or Veteran Payment and

-- you or your partner receive disability pension and
+- you or your partner receive Disability Compensation Payment (previously known as Disability Pension) and

 If you do not currently get rent assistance and you believe you may be eligible because of this change, you should make sure that your accommodation details are up to date.